pepollms/tracker/_doc/operations.md

 # System Setup and Configuration

-The following sections describe how how to setup and configure the softwares used by the system.
+This section describes the setup and configuration procedures of the system.